Calmaroon/numVBA/README.md

 So far it consists of various functions to build arrays in VBA as well as some Windowing functions and functions to generate random numbers based on different distributions.

-For example, to declare a 4D dimensional and fill it with zeros
+For example, to declare a 4D dimensional and fill it with zeros [Use NumberArray(n1,n2...,n#) as an equivilent to tuples]
 ```
 Sub declareZeroArray()
     Dim ZeroArray() As Double